Legislature is the problem

 This regards California Gov. Jerry Brown wanting local control for school districts.

-Morgan Hill Superintendent Wesley Smith is completely right, California schools
+Morgan Hill Superintendent Wesley Smith is completely right, California schools deserve more.
+Local control of funding for schools would be a huge step forward.

 Clearly, our current system of funding is not effective and our school districts have very little control over their resources and, therefore, performance.
 It is embarrassing that our schools are ranked 48th in education funding.